ghaiklor/type-challenges-solutions/en/medium-deep-readonly.md

 You can assume that we are only dealing with Objects in this challenge.
 Arrays, Functions, Classes and so on are no need to take into consideration.
-However, you can still challenge your self by covering different cases as many as possbile.
+However, you can still challenge yourself by covering different cases as many as possbile.

 For example: